finger563/CS283Project/README.md

 CS 283 Networked 3D Game Project

 This project is written by William Emfinger and Paul McNeil for Vanderbilt's spring 2013 CS283 Computer Networks class.
+Though extensive, this project was completely coded by the two of us during the length of this course.
+Completing it successfully required that we met at least once a week from the beginning of the semester.

 The program is a networked 3D first person game in which the player can use the mouse and keyboard to move and look and shoot in a 3D virtual environment.
 The player can